Notice of a public meeting.

 The SEDAR Steering Committee will meet via webinar to discuss the SEDAR process and assessment schedule.
 See SUPPLEMENTARY INFORMATION.

 The meeting will be held via webinar.
 The webinar is open to members of the public.
-Those interested in participating should contact John Carmichael at SEDAR (See FOR FURTHER INFORMATION CONTACT) to request an invitation providing webinar access information.
+Those interested in participating should contact John Carmichael at the South Atlantic Fishery Management Council (SAFMC) (see FOR FURTHER INFORMATION CONTACT) to request an invitation providing webinar access information.
 Please request webinar invitations at least 24 hours in advance of the meeting.

 John Carmichael, Science and Statistics Program Manager, SAFMC, 4055 Faber Place, Suite 201, North Charleston, SC 29405; telephone: (843) 571-4366 or toll free: (866) SAFMC-10; fax: (843) 769-4520; email: email@example.com.

-The South Atlantic, Gulf of Mexico, and Caribbean Fishery Management Councils; in conjunction with NOAA Fisheries, the Atlantic States Marine Fisheries Commission, and the Gulf States Marine Fisheries Commission; implemented the Southeast Data, Assessment and Review (SEDAR) process, a multi-step method for determining the status of fish stocks.
-The SEDAR Steering Committee provides oversight of the SEDAR process, establishes assessment priorities, and provides coordination of assessment and management activities.
-During this meeting the Steering Committee will discuss the SEDAR process and assessment schedule for 2014-18.
+The South Atlantic, Gulf of Mexico, and Caribbean Fishery Management Councils, in conjunction with NOAA Fisheries, the Atlantic States Marine Fisheries Commission, and the Gulf States Marine Fisheries Commission, implemented the SEDAR process, a multi-step method for determining the status of fish stocks.
+The SEDAR Steering Committee provides oversight of the SEDAR process, establishes assessment priorities, and provides coordination of assessment activities.
+During this meeting, the Steering Committee will discuss the SEDAR process and assessment schedule for 2014-18.

 Although non-emergency issues not contained in this agenda may come before this group for discussion, those issues may not be the subject of formal action during this meeting.
 Action will be restricted to those issues specifically listed in this notice and any issues arising after publication of this notice that require emergency action under section 305(c) of the Magnuson-Stevens Fishery Conservation and Management Act, provided the public has been notified of the Council's intent to take final action to address the emergency.

 The meeting is physically accessible to people with disabilities.
-Requests for sign language interpretation or other auxiliary aids should be directed to the South Atlantic Fishery Management Council office (see ADDRESSES) at least 10 business days prior to the meeting.
+Requests for sign language interpretation or other auxiliary aids should be directed to the South Atlantic Fishery Management Council office (see FOR FURTHER INFORMATION CONTACT) at least 10 business days prior to the meeting.

 BILLING CODE 3510-22-P